compiling-org/rust-fractal-shader-engine/docs/DOCS_MAINTENANCE.md

 - Use concise headings and lists.
 - Keep templates at top of each doc where applicable.
 - Cross-link related docs for context.
+ - Use Mermaid diagrams where they add clarity (architecture, flows, timelines).

 ## Templates
 - Evolution entry, release checklist, snapshot test baselines.